pmaher1/sAFTjm/README.md

 Note that the original Bernstein polynomial formulation (`bp1`) refers to the Bernstein polynomial formulation implemented prior to this project.
 This was not presented in the Workplace Project Report, however is included here to give reference about it's construction.

+---

 ## Directory Layout

 - `Simulation-Workflow/`: data generation, model fitting, HPC batch execution, and result formatting.
 - `Auxiliary/`: supporting scripts for Stan compilation and baseline-hazard plots.
 - `Stan/`: Stan model files for the BP and GP sAFT joint models.
 - `local-fit.R`: single-replicate local runner for checking that the LMM, BP, and GP workflow runs outside the HPC array.
+Currently fitting on a n=300 simulation.

 Run scripts from this `sAFTjm-main/` project root.
 Generated outputs stay inside this folder, with simulation results and logs under `Simulation-Workflow/`, plots under `Figures/`, and non-figure images under `Pictures/`.

+---

 ## Typical Workflow